Categories

 • Participants shall make all necessary preparation before commencing the performance at the Competition, including tuning of their instruments.

-• Participants must report at the Competition venue(s) no later than their scheduled time, with all the necessary instrument(s) and score(s).
-Late arrivals or those without all necessary instruments or scores may be disqualified.
+• Participants must report to the Competition venue(s) by their scheduled time with all the necessary instrument(s), score(s) and materials.
+Late arrival or failure to bring required materials may result in be disqualification.

 PUBLICITY, RECORDING & BROADCASTING

-• Prize winners in all categories may be invited, without payment, to perform in public, on television, on radio and/or attend interviews related to the Competition.
+• Prize winners in all categories may be invited, without remuneration to perform in publicly, on television, on radio and/or attend interviews related to the Competition.

-• The Organiser reserves the right to conduct live-stream, audio and video recording, and photography for the Competition and related activities for broadcasting and promotional purposes without any payment to the participants.
-Participants implicitly consent to these activities.
-The Organiser retains all rights to the live-stream and recorded materials.
+• The Organiser reserves the right to conduct live-streaming, audio and video recording, and photography for the Competition and related activities for broadcasting and promotional purposes without any payment to the participants.
+Participants are deemed to have given consent to such activities.
+The Organiser retains all rights to such recordings and materials.

-• Participants and their supporters are prohibited from taking photos, audio or video recording during the competition or in any other competition-related events.
+• Participants and their supporters are strictly prohibited from taking photographs, audio, or video recordings during the Competition or in any other competition-related events.
 Uploading relevant materials and records on social media platforms is also not allowed.

 PRIZE WINNERS’ CONCERT AND FINAL FOR GRAND CATEGORY CUM PRIZE PRESENTATION CEREMONY